Is PrivadoVPN Safe in 2026? Honest Security, Privacy and Logging Review

 Physical Security

-PrivadoVPN says its infrastructure sits in fully locked, 24/7 monitored facilities and that even a seized server should not reveal user activity tied to an individual.
-Those are reassuring statements, and they are better than vague marketing fluff.
+PrivadoVPN says its infrastructure sits in locked, continuously monitored facilities and that even a seized server should not reveal user activity tied to a person.
+Those are reassuring statements, and they are a lot more concrete than fluffy “we take security seriously” copy.

 Ownership and Transparency